Skip to main content

 Infrastructure

-Governments need robust networks that can handle high demand and protect data.
+Governments need reliable networks that can handle high demand and protect data.

-They must also make sure digital IDs work with existing tools, so users can switch to digital solutions.
-Legacy systems can complicate this.
+They must also make sure digital IDs work with existing tools, so users can switch to digital solutions without breaking legacy systems.

 Cybersecurity